rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 **Progress:** The Rust project has made progress on this ambition since the start of the year

 **Goals:** We had no goals for this ambition planned for this year, but we made ad-hoc progress on the problem itself.
-There’s nearly an unbounded amount of effort that could be spent improving debuginfo quality but wesleywiser thinks we are making significant improvement both over the last 6 months and in the final 6 months of this year as well.
+There’s nearly an unbounded amount of effort that could be spent improving debuginfo quality but @wesleywiser thinks we are making significant improvement both over the last 6 months and in the final 6 months of this year as well.

 **How it started:** At start of 2022, we knew a problem existed, but we did not yet have a specific goal in mind for solving the problem.

 **How it's going:** We would like help deciding what to do next.
 We understand the problem better than we did at the start of the year,  we have Rust contributors who have agreed to help with the units of work that we have identified, Furthermore, (some of) our work has reached Rust programmers.
 In some cases, we do not know if it has improved Rust for them; in others, what we learn of their usage is informing our plans going forward.
-Much of the work wesleywiser is aware of has landed in 1.60 or 1.61 but there are a few small pieces landing in 1.62 (current beta).
+Much of the work @wesleywiser is aware of has landed in 1.60 or 1.61 but there are a few small pieces landing in 1.62 (current beta).

 **Details:**
 We've made concrete improvements/fixes to debuginfo generation.